Aydın Polatçı: Wrestling career

-In 1999 Aydın Polatçı lost again to Andrei Shumilin (3:4) at the European Championships in Minsk after four victories in the final.
-At the 1999 World Championships in Ankara, his home country, he lost on points (6:10 techn. points) in his third fight against the unknown US American Stephen Neal, who went on to become world champion.
+In 1999, Aydın Polatçı lost again to Andrei Shumilin (3:4) at the European Championships in Minsk after four victories in the final.
+At the 1999 World Championships in Ankara, his home country, he lost on points (6:10 techn. points) in his third fight against the unknown American Stephen Neal, who went on to become world champion.
 According to the rules in force at the time, he had to be eliminated and only finished in 5th place.

 In 2000, he only competed at the Olympic Games in Sydney.
 He won his first fight there against Zsolt Gombos from Hungary, but then lost to the later silver medallist Artur Taymazov from Uzbekistan, which meant his elimination.

 At the 2001 World Championships in Sofia, Aydın Polatçı finished in fifth place after losing his third fight to David Musulbes.
 At the 2002 World Championships in Tehran, he won a bronze medal.
 After losing to David MusuLbes in the semi-finals, he defeated the Georgian Davit Otiashvili.

 In 2004, Aydın Polatçı won his second senior international title at the European Championships in Ankara.
-It beat Boschidar Boyadzhiev from Bulgaria, Zoltán Farkas from Hungary, Radosław Jankowski from Poland, Sven Thiele and Kuramagomed Kuramagomedov from Russia.
+He beat Boschidar Boyadzhiev from Bulgaria, Zoltán Farkas from Hungary, Radosław Jankowski from Poland, Sven Thiele and Kuramagomed Kuramagomedov from Russia.
 At the 2004 Olympic Games in Athens, after victories over Rareș Daniel Chintojan of Romania, Sven Thiele and Alexis Rodríguez Valera, he met Artur Taymazov, against whom he again lost on points.
-In the fight for the Olympic bronze medal he defeated Marid Mutalimov from Kazakhstan.
+In the fight for the Olympic bronze medal, he defeated Marid Mutalimov from Kazakhstan.
 This bronze medal remained the only Olympic medal of his career.

 After winning the 2005 Mediterranean Games in Almería, he competed at the World Championships in Budapest that year.
 There he then managed to win the title at a World Championship for the first time with victories over Tolly Thompson from the United States, Rareș Daniel Chintojan, Kurmagomed Kuramagomedov and Alexis Rodríguez.